A couple of PublishPress users have asked us about the “Featured Image” feature in WordPress.

 - In the top-left corner of the screen, load the user role that you want to customize.
 In this example I’ll choose the “Editor” role.

 - In the center of the screen, you can now set the permissions.
-If you want to allow people in the Editor role to create posts, check the “upload files” box:
+If you want to allow people in the Editor role to create posts, click the “Media” tab and then check the “upload files” box:

 If you want more on access the Media Library in WordPress, check out the tutorial, “Which WordPress Users Can Delete Files From the Media Library?“